-- 5.1 This Policy exempts advertisement signs from requiring development approval where the advertisement signs permitted in a Zone and complies with the development standards in Table 1 and the General Requirements listed in Part 7.1 of this Policy. - 5.2 A Development Approval application is required for all other signs within the Shire.
-Such applications will be assessed against the Development Standards contained in Table 2 where applicable, and the Development Requirements listed in Part 7 of this Policy.
-Advertisement signs that do not comply with the objectives listed in Part 2 of this policy are deemed unacceptable and will not be supported unless exceptional circumstances exist. - 5.3 The exemption afforded by Clause 5.1 of this Policy does not apply in any of the following situations where the advertisement sign:
+- 5.1 This Policy exempts advertisement signs from requiring development approval where the advertisement sign is permitted in a Zone and complies with the development standards in Table 1 and the General Requirements listed in Part 7.1 of this Policy. - 5.2 A Development Approval application is required for all other signs within the Shire, excluding signs for which approval is not required under Clause 61 of the Deemed Provisions.
+Development applications will be assessed against the Development Standards contained in Table 2 where applicable, and the Development Requirements listed in Part 7 of this Policy.
+Advertisement signs that do not comply with the objectives listed in Part 2 of this policy are deemed unacceptable and will not be supported unless exceptional circumstances exist.

-- a) is located on land reserved under the Greater Bunbury Region Scheme or on a lot abutting land reserved under the Greater Bunbury Region Scheme, unless the development is exempted under the Greater Bunbury Region Scheme; - b) does not comply with the Development Requirements listed in Part 7 of this Policy; - c) is illuminated or contains an electronic display screen and/or panel components; - d) is inconsistent with any relevant Design Guidelines or other Local Planning Policy; - e) is located in a place that is included on a Heritage List or on land located within a Heritage Area designated under the Scheme. - f) Where multiple signs are proposed a single property and/or lot. - If a particular advertisement sign is not listed or defined, it shall be assessed on its individual merits in accordance with the objectives outlined in Part 2 of this Policy and the Scheme. - 5.5 Before carrying out of any development listed associated with advertising signs, any other licences, permits or approvals required is to be obtained in accordance with any other law.
+- 5.3 The exemption afforded by Clause 5.1 of this Policy does not apply in any of the following situations where the advertisement sign: - a) is located on land reserved under the Greater Bunbury Region Scheme or on a lot abutting land reserved under the Greater Bunbury Region Scheme, unless the development is exempted under the Greater Bunbury Region Scheme; - b) is located in a road reserve under the care and control of the Shire of Dardanup except for signs approved under Infr CP040 and Infr CP041; - c) does not comply with the Development Requirements listed in Part 7 of this Policy; - d) is illuminated or contains an electronic display screen and/or panel components; - e) is inconsistent with any relevant Design Guidelines or other Local Planning Policy; - f) is located in a place that is included on a Heritage List or on land located within a Heritage Area designated under the Scheme or located in a Heritage Protected Place; - g) is to be erected or installed within 1.5m of any part of a crossover or street truncation; - h) Where multiple signs are proposed on a single property and/or lot. - 5.4 If a particular advertisement sign is not listed or defined, it shall be assessed on its individual merits in accordance with the objectives outlined in Part 2 of this Policy and the Scheme. - 5.5 Before carrying out of any development listed associated with advertising signs, any other licences, permits or approvals required is to be obtained in accordance with any other law.
 A building permit may be required and applicants should consult with the Shire Building Division to determine if a building permit application is required to be submitted. - 5.6 Signs listed in Table 3 are not permitted in the Shire of Dardanup.